Meet WSP

 Jane Schwartz Philipson (she/her)

 Jane is a graduate of Brandeis University in Waltham, MA.
 She holds degrees in both Education and English and American Literature.
-Inspired by her mother’s work as an early childhood educator, Jane went on to teach kindergarten and primary grades both in the Midwest and the Bay Area.
-She holds special interest in the process of reading and language development in young children and has provided both parent education workshops and private instruction/support for primary grades children in this area.
+Inspired by her mother’s work as an early childhood educator, Jane went on to teach early childhood and primary grades both in the Midwest and the Bay Area.
+Jane has been an Independent Educational Consultant with a focus on parent education, and reading and language development.
+Jane holds a Waldorf Birth to Seven Early Childhood Certification from the West Coast Institute for Studies in Anthroposophy.
+A parent of three WSP alumni, in her spare time she enjoys cooking, gardening, and treasure hunting in nature and in thrift stores.

 Julia Sonderman